 It is often said to cook to temperature, not time.
 With this in mind, having a high-quality thermometer for measuring temperature is critical to the success of any chef.
 Whether baking, roasting or BBQ grilling, your final temperature is the key to a quality end result.
 Thus, having the right tool for your cooking scenario will make for a more enjoyable process and ultimately produce better food.
 There is a lot of information thrown about regarding different thermometer options, but some products are nearly unanimously agreed upon as the best within forums and groups of skilled cooks on social media.

-Introduction to Probe Thermometer Types
+Probe Thermometer Types

 There are various probe thermometers on the market and we are going to focus on the three most popular types.
 These are handheld single-probe thermometers, dual-probe wireless capable thermometers, and multi-probe wireless capable thermometers.